jyellick/obc-docs/api/SandboxSetup.md

 #### Chaincode query via CLI and REST

 Run a query on the chaincode to retrieve the desired values.
-The <b>-n</b> argument should match the value provided in the chaincode window:
+The <b>-n</b> argument should match the value provided in the chaincode window (started in Vagrant terminal 2):

     ./obc-peer chaincode query -l golang -n mycc -c '{"Function": "query", "Args": ["b"]}'